DA: Man shot by Wakefield police facing charges in mother’s death

 Officers conducting a well-being check at a home at 11 Otis St. just before 10 a.m. found 61-year-old Pamela Wood dead in the basement, Middlesex District Attorney Marian T. Ryan and Wakefield Police Chief Steven A. Skory said during a news conference.

 Wood, a speech therapist at the Greenwood Elementary School, had suffered “multiple traumatic injuries” prior to her death and was “obviously deceased,” Ryan said.
-Some of the wounds were “consistent with a knife.”
+Some of her wounds were “consistent with a knife.”

 Wood was reportedly last in contact with family on Sunday.